-If you’re currently in the market for electric vehicles (EVs), you might have noticed that prices have increased and the waitlist for a new car could take months or years.
+If you’re currently in the market for an EV, you might have noticed that electric car prices have increased and the waitlist for a new car could take months or years.
 This is due to skyrocketing demand, supply chain issues, scarcity of key raw materials, and other factors.
 We understand the challenges to get your hands on an EV, which is why we’re here to make sense of it and offer a solution.

 Increased Demand for EVs

 Due to a larger public awareness of the importance of reducing greenhouse gas emissions and the high fuel prices, the demand for electric vehicles has also increased dramatically over the past several years.